MSlomiany/myMatlab/README.md

 # My Matlab

 This repository contains functions, objects and scripts for Matlab I've created during my studies.
 They are mostly useful for data analysis.
-Most useful scripts (in my opinion):
+Most useful and interesting scripts (in my opinion):

 ## myISA (function)